AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 In ALS Prolog there are two types of symbols.
 Normally, symbols are placed in the ALS Prolog symbol table, and an index into that table is passed around as the symbol value.
-This approach to symbols works fine until the symbol table fills up, in which case you’re in trouble.
+This approach to symbols works fine until the symbol table fills up, in which case you're in trouble.
 In order to keep the symbol table from filling up, symbols in Prolog with quotes around them are turned into a special type of symbol called an uninterned atom (UIA).
 UIA names are placed on the heap. {ADD LINK}See Section 7 (Working with Uninterned Atoms) .
 The function PI_getsymname() is used to get the C string associated with a symbol.
 The symbol must be of type PI_SYM.
 The